brisbane-ptal/explorer/methodology.md

 8. **Weather and seasonal variation:** Analysis doesn't account for Brisbane's climate impacts on walking distances (heat, humidity, afternoon storms) or ferry service weather cancellations.

-9. **5km radius constraint:** Current analysis limited to inner Brisbane.
+9. **10km radius constraint:** Current analysis limited to inner Brisbane.
 Outer areas not yet assessed.

+10. **Parking analysis limitations:**
+    - Analysis assumes standard dwelling mix (predominantly 2-bed units) for comparison purposes
+    - Does not account for unbundled parking (where parking spaces are sold separately from units)
+    - Market demand for parking may differ from minimum requirements in specific locations
+    - Does not assess on-street parking availability or residential parking permit schemes

+11. **Flood overlay limitations:**
+    - Uses current flood mapping; does not incorporate climate change projections
+    - Binary classification (flood-affected or not) doesn't capture severity gradient
+    - Does not assess flood mitigation measures (levees, pump stations, elevated access) that may reduce practical impact
+    - Some flood-affected sites may still be developable with appropriate engineering; overlay flags constraint, not prohibition

 **Assumptions requiring validation:**